pustovitDmytro/areace/README.md

 ## Installation

+- `Ace Stream` should be installed on your device.
+The add-on simply opens the specified link in the Ace Stream player.
+- The add-on is designed to run only on the `Android` platform.
+- The minimal required version of Kodi is [Kodi 20 'Nexus'](https://kodi.wiki/view/Releases).
 - Use the official Kodi repository or download any version from [GitHub Releases](https://github.com/pustovitDmytro/areace/releases).
-- Note: `Ace Stream` should be installed on your device.
-The addon simply opens the specified link in the Ace Stream player.

 ## Usage